Menu

 • Share This:

-Trains have been quite a popular mode of transportation from the 19th century.
+Trains have been quite a popular mode of transportation since the 19th century.
 The first steam train was built in the year 1804.
-Initially, people thought that the speed of the trains would make the people unconscious.
-However, with time, trains became more advanced and today it is one of the best and the most reasonably priced mode of transportation to long distances.
+Initially, people thought that the speed of the trains would make people unconscious.
+However, with time, trains became more advanced, and today it is one of the best and most reasonably priced modes of transportation for long distances.

-What is High Speed/Bullet Train and Normal train?
+What is a High Speed/Bullet Train and a Normal train?

 Bullet Train